AmandaErnar/DigitalBusinessService.how/squarespace.md

 ### Payment Settings

-Have client connect to their personal Stripe account after inviting them to Squarespace site
+Have the client connect their personal Stripe account to the site after inviting them to the site as an administrator

-* Try to avoid complexity and Squarespace nuances
+Try to avoid complexity and Squarespace nuances

-* Only mess with Site Styles when told to by client
+Only mess with Site Styles upon the client's request

 ## Settings

 Do not mess with Mobile Information Bar

 #### Language and Region/Regional Settings

-Site Availability/Password Protected; when the site is ready, upgrade to publish

 Do not touch Member Areas